 For units placed in service prior to final regulatory approval, Requirement R3 is effective the first day of the first quarter that is five years after regulatory approval.

+For further detail, refer to the Implementation Plan.

 B. Requirements and Measures

 R1.
 Each Generator Owner shall provide to its Transmission Operator, within 180 days of the PSS’s Commercial Operation date or any changes to the PSS operating specifications, the Generator Owner’s written Operating Procedure or other document(s) describing those known circumstances during which the Generator Owner’s PSS will not be providing an active signal to the Automatic Voltage Regulator (AVR).
 [Violation Risk Factor: Low] [Time Horizon: Planning Horizon]

 M1.
-Each Generator Owner will have documented evidence that it provided to its Transmission Operator, within the time allotted as described in the procedures required under Requirement R1, written Operating Procedures or other document(s) describing those known circumstances during which the Generator Operator’s PSS will not be providing an active signal to the AVR.
+Each Generator Owner will have documented evidence that it provided to its Transmission Operator, within the time allotted as described in the procedures required under Requirement R1, written Operating Procedures or other document(s) describing those known circumstances during which the Generator Owner’s PSS will not be providing an active signal to the AVR.

-For auditing purposes, because the Requirement R1 conditions are intended to be unchanged unless otherwise notified, the Generator Operator need only provide the documentation to the Transmission Operator one time or whenever the operating specifications change thereafter.
+For auditing purposes, because Requirement R1 conditions are intended to be unchanged unless the Transmission Operator is otherwise notified, the Generator Owner only needs to provide the documentation to the Transmission Operator one time, or whenever the operating specifications change.

-For auditing purposes, if a PSS is in service but is not providing an active signal to the AVR as described in the procedures required in Requirement R1, the disabled period does not count against the Requirement R2 mandate to be in service except as otherwise allowed.
+For auditing purposes, if a PSS is in service but is not providing an active signal to the AVR as described in Requirement R1, the disabled period does not count against the Requirement R2 mandate to be in service except as otherwise allowed.

 R2.
 Each Generator Operator shall have its PSS in service while synchronized, except during any of the following: [Violation Risk Factor: Medium] [Time Horizon: Operating Assessment]

-Component failure;
+Component failure

-Testing of a Bulk -Electric System Element affecting or affected by the PSS;
+Testing of a Bulk Electric System Element affecting or affected by the PSS

-Maintenance ;
+Maintenance

-As agreed upon by the Generator Operator and the Transmission Operator.
+As agreed upon by the Generator Operator and the Transmission Operator

 M2.
 Each Generator Operator will have documentation of each claimed exception specified in Requirement R2.
-Documentation may include but is not limited to:
+Documentation may include, but is not limited to:

-A written explanation covering the bulleted exception describing the circumstances of the exception as allowed in Requirement R2.
+A written explanation covering the bulleted exception that describes the circumstances of the exception as allowed in Requirement R2.

-Where the exception is claimed under the last bullet of Requirement R2, the Generator Operator will have Documented evidence that the Generator Operator and the Transmission Operator agreed the PSS would not be operating during a specified set of circumstances.
+Documented evidence that the Generator Operator and the Transmission Operator agreed the PSS would not be operating during a specified set of circumstances, where the exception is claimed under the last bullet of Requirement R2.

-For auditing purposes, the presumption is that the PSS was in service unless otherwise exempted in Requirement R1.
+For auditing purposes, the presumption is that the PSS was in service unless otherwise exempted in Requirement R2.
 Evidence need only be provided to prove the circumstances when the PSS was not in service.

 R3.
-Each Generator Owner shall tune its PSS to meet the following inter-area mode criteria, except as specified in Requirement R3, Section 5) below: [Violation Risk Factor: Medium] [Time Horizon: Operating Assessment]
+Each Generator Owner shall tune its PSS to meet the following inter-area mode criteria, except as specified in Requirement R3, Part 3.5 below: [Violation Risk Factor: Medium] [Time Horizon: Operating Assessment]

+3.1.
 PSS shall be set to provide the measured, simulated, or calculated compensated minimum-load VT/Vref frequency response of the excitation system and synchronous machine such that the phase angle will not exceed ± 30 degrees through the frequency range from 0.2 Hertz to the lesser of 1.0 Hertz or the highest frequency at which the phase of the Vt/Vref frequency response does not exceed 90 degrees.